Interactive Anatomical Interface

 - Long processes of incus, as white stripes behind and parallel to the upper part of the handle of malleus.

 A cone of light at 5 o’clock position in anteroinferior quadrant.
-Medically, the tympanic membrane is splitted into 4 quadrants by means of 2 imaginary lines going through the umbo.
+Medically, the tympanic membrane is split into 4 quadrants by means of 2 imaginary lines going through the umbo.
 1 is drawn along the handle of the malleus and the other at right angle to it via the umbo.

 On illumination the normal membrane appears pearly gray.
 Occasionally an incision is supplied in the tympanic membrane (myringotomy) to drain the pus from the middle ear.
 The incision is generally supplied in the posteroinferior quadrant to prevent injury to the chorda tympani nerve, which crosses the inner aspect of the membrane in the upper part.